pytrackdat/pytrackdat/README.md

-## Using a PyTrackDat Application
+## Using a PyTrackDat Database

 ### Introduction

-PyTrackDat applications are built on top of the [Django framework](http://djangoproject.com), and specifically the built-in Django admin site.
+PyTrackDat databases are built on top of the
+[Django framework](http://djangoproject.com), and specifically the built-in Django administration system.

-When a PyTrackDat application is running, it should be accessible via the configured URL (in the case of production builds) or the URL `localhost` during local testing.
+When a PyTrackDat database is running, it should be accessible via the configured URL (in the case of production builds) or the URL `localhost` during local testing.